seanakabry/zk-tools/README.md

 The macros are intended as companions to note-taking and -management software such as [nvUltra](https://nvultra.com/) and [The Archive](https://zettelkasten.de/the-archive/).
 Other such macros are listed in [this Zettelkasten.de forum thread](https://forum.zettelkasten.de/discussion/213/the-archive-keyboard-maestro-alfred-macros).

 The shell scripts invoked by these macros (which appear below) may be of some use even to those who don't use Keyboard Maestro.
-They are intended to be POSIX-compatible and as portable as possible.
+They are intended to be POSIX-compatible and as portable as possible, except where macOS's `mdfind` is used in place of `find`.
 Variables beginning with `$KMVAR_` are Keyboard Maestro variables which are expanded before the script is passed to the shell.

 ## Page Contents